Understanding body language signs is not only important in personal relationships, but it can also be helpful for

 Becoming observant of – and learning to understand – non-verbal communication increases your emotional intelligence.

-Maybe you’ve landed here on this page as you’re keen to uncover the body language signs of physical attraction (see list further down).
+Maybe you’ve landed on this page as you’re keen to uncover the body language signs of physical attraction (see list further down).
+I understand!
 It can be really hard to figure out if someone ‘fancies’ you or not.

-Understanding what is being conveyed without words is obviously very useful if you’re dating, but you might be here for professional reasons.
-Either way, there’s lots of advice on this page to get you started!
+Understanding what is being communicated without words is obviously useful if you’re dating, but you may be here for professional reasons.
+Either way, I've got you covered.

 Be sure to also have a look at Types of Non-Verbal Communication.

 It’s only with years of experience that I’ve learned to pick up on signs that I need to pay attention to.
 As a counsellor I have found over time what to look for, how much attention to give to it, and how and when to respond.

-You are faced with a completely different situation.
-So, with the knowledge I’ve gained, I hope to be able to help you to understand other people's messages a little better.
+With the knowledge I’ve gained, I hope to be able to help you understand other people better - most of all your partner.

 It’s not helpful to attach a ‘fixed meaning’ to any particular movements as a 'sign' of something.
-It’s best to avoid ‘interpreting’ non-verbal signs without other evidence of what is meant can easily lead to misinterpretations.
+'Interpreting’ non-verbal signs without other evidence of what is meant can easily lead to misinterpretations.